particle-iot/particle-workshops/content/docs/ch2.md

 ### Using a Cloud Event to toggle the Green LED

-Before we move on from LED-blinkery, let's take a look at using Cloud varibales and events to toggle the green LED.
+Before we move on from LED-blinkery, let's take a look at using Cloud variables and events to toggle the green LED.

 1. First, we'll need a status variable for the green LED.
 Add the following line under `isBlueOn`: